Learning to Run: 10 Tips from a Run Coach

 1. Wear the right shoes.

-One thing I didn’t know as a beginner is that often, you will wear a half shoe size larger than your regular shoes.
-Running makes our feet swell, and the longer you run, the more your feet may swell.
+One thing I didn’t know as a beginner runner is that often, you will wear a half shoe size larger than your regular shoes.
+Running makes our feet swell, and the longer you run, the more your feet swell.
 So ask about trying a half size larger than your regular shoe size when getting fitted.

 Insider Tip: Last season’s running shoe colors are often on sale, so if you’re on a budget, go for these options.
 Usually, the older shoe models are just as good as the newer ones, so don’t let different colors deter you.